 If you haven’t considered the power of video to build your brand, now is the time to double down on the effort.
 With more people on social media every day than ever before, you have an audience that is already consuming content.
 The only question is: are they consuming yours?

-Video marketing on social media is an excellent way to be more forward-thinking with your marketing and better connect with your existing and target customers during this time.
+Video on social media is an excellent way to be more forward-thinking with your home services digital marketing and better connect with your existing and target customers during this time.
 The more consistent you are with this practice, the more positive results you’ll see.

 For more advice about how to adjust your business strategy in response to the coronavirus pandemic, visit our COVID-19 resource page for home services businesses.
 We’re continually updating it with new videos, blog posts, infographics, and other helpful content to keep your business prepared and successful.
 You can also reach out to us directly if you have any questions.